 This first videos shows you how to create 3D Model using the DJI Phantom 4 and the Photogrammetry mapping Agisoft PhotoScan software.

 DJI Phantom 3 And Inspire 1 Photogrammetry

 In September 2015, a firmware and software update gave the DJI Inspire 1 and Phantom 3 models waypoint navigation and can now be used for photogrammetry.
 This next video gives a demonstration of using the Drone Deploy Mapping software to create 3D maps with a DJI Inspire 1, Phantom 3 and Phantom 4 drone.

-The best software to use with DJI drones is the Pix4Dmapper Mesh DJI edition.
-They DJI Phantom 3 and Inspire 1 can also used the Altizure app for photogrammetry.
-More information on the Pix4DMapper and Altizure for 3d mapping and modelling below.
+The best software to use with DJI drones is perhaps DroneDeploy and the Pix4DModel and Pix4DMapper solutions.
+Also the Altizure app is pretty good for photogrammetry.
+More information on the Pix4DMapper and Altizure for 3D mapping and modelling below.

 DJI Ground Station With Photogrammetry